Gui1111RIbeiro/App_Chat/README.md

 # Project Description

 This project was developed as part of my study on the flutter framework.
 I was curious how to develop a mobile app, so I started to study and develop many apps to improve.
-[Describe]
+This project was created to learn about how chat works in apps, as I wanted to implement this in my shop project.
+So I created a chat with several users and managed to save each one's messages, in addition to generating notifications outside the application.
+Unfortunately I can't implement everything I created in the shop project, but nothing that is impossible to achieve, everything can be solved with a few changes, right?

 # 📁 Access the Project